Petl Pay vs international bank transfers

 When do international bank transfers work well?

-They can work well for simple one to one payments, domestic transfers, or cases where you do not need to split a single client payment across contributors and your finance team handles reconciliation elsewhere.
+For simple one-to-one payments, domestic transfers, or cases where you do not need to split a single client payment across contributors and your finance team handles reconciliation elsewhere.

-Why do bank transfers become harder for multi-contributor projects?
+Why do bank transfers get harder for multi-contributor projects?

 Does Petl Pay support collaborative invoicing and master invoices?